 Paraumbilical hernia: Hernias involving the protrusion of the abdominal contents along with the mesenteric fat through a weakness near the navel

-Surgical intervention is advised in adults if the hernia causes pain and discomfort.
-If the hernia does not show any signs of reducing by itself, surgery is always recommended to avoid potential complications.
+Surgical intervention is advised in adults if a hernia causes pain and discomfort.
+If a hernia does not show any signs of reducing by itself, surgery is always recommended to avoid potential complications.
 Umbilical hernia repairs are carried out with mesh placements for patients with defects > 4 cm and recurrent hernias.
 Surgery is under general anaesthesia.
-It can be done either open or through key hole.
+It can be done either open or through keyhole.

 We look for signs of reduction in infants by about 1 to 2 years of age, after which he offers a consultation for treatment of infantile umbilical hernias.
 For adults, we prescribe surgical intervention to avoid possible complications, especially in women.Authored by Dr. Deepak Varma, MBBS, MS (General Surgery)